 This program exposes students to all aspects of the masonry trade.
 Students will learn the art of bricklaying, block laying, tile setting, stone setting as well as concrete finishing.
 They will be involved in shop projects as well as live work on school grounds.
-Students work in the community and on the annual house project.
+Students work in the community and on the annual house project and will be introduced to hoisting.
 Areas of employment: